Britney Barker

 About Nicole

-Nicole West is a Family Advocate for the Grayson County Children’s Advocacy Center.
+Nicole is a Family Advocate for the Grayson County Children’s Advocacy Center.
 She is responsible for providing ongoing support to the non-offending family members of child victims, by providing crisis intervention, connection to community resources, case coordination with the team, and assisting the family throughout the criminal justice process.
 Nicole has more than 28 years of experience working with youth and families.
 Prior to joining the CAC in October of 2019 she served as a Youth Advisor for a residential youth shelter, as a Prevention Specialist and Safe Place Coordinator, and as a therapeutic foster parent.
 Nicole served on the National Safe Place Advisory Board and won Safe Place Coordinator of the Year in 2008.
 Nicole enjoys volunteering and being active in her church.
 She and her husband love spending time in Arkansas and with their three children and four grandchildren.